 Description

-How to Make Japanese Curry Using Roux Cubes (Including secret ingredients to add depth of flavour and complexity)
+How to make the ultimate Japanese Curry at home using roux cubes (recipe includes a few of my favourite secret ingredients to add depth of flavour and complexity).

 Ingredients